Tubi calls on indie filmmakers and their fans to help beef up original content library | TechCrunch

 Once filmmakers go through the program and produce a finished, fine-tuned product, they are compensated for their work with an undisclosed, one-time fee.
 All complete projects are distributed and promoted on Tubi.

-“Rather than using our traditional gatekeeping and offline processes … the fans will be able to participate dynamically and have that interactive experience,” Melody Hildebrant, Chief Technology Officer at Fox, told TechCrunch.
+“Rather than using our traditional gatekeeping and offline processes … the fans will be able to participate dynamically and have that interactive experience,” Melody Hildebrandt, chief technology officer at Fox, told TechCrunch.
 Tubi plans to add a comment feature for fans to join in open discussions about the project.

 It’s encouraging to see a major media company supporting filmmakers who may be struggling to make it in the film and TV industry, especially in light of the 2023 Hollywood strikes.
 However, it can be a risky move for streaming services to bet on fresh faces, particularly Tubi since it isn’t known for having quality original hits like Max and Netflix.
 Tubi’s new initiative could help it gain insights into how audiences will respond and improve new content before it’s released.